usc-bbdl/usc-bbdl.github.io/work.md

 ### What projects are available?
 As Ph.D. students are training to be independent thinkers, they are responsible for instigating new directions for their research.
 If our previous research literature excites you, we'll work together on crafting a new project for you.

-#What do Ph.D.
-Students acheive during their work in ValeroLab?
+# What do Ph.D.
+Students achieve during their work in ValeroLab?
 We study how the sensorimotor processes in the brain control the body to produce versatile function in the context of the physical world.
 We study this in the context of motor skill and disability in humans, as well as innovative machines.
 I emphasize combining (i) analytical, (ii) computational, and (iii) experimental, approaches, tools, and goals.
 For example, we develop computational modeling tools and approaches.
 We study analytical approaches to sensorimotor function.
 We build machines, robots and instrumentation.
 We do behavioral experimental work with healthy subjects, clinical populations, and people with uncommon skill and disabilities.
 We often bring our projects into clinical trials and industry collaborations.

 ### How does Ph.D. student admission work with ValeroLab and with USC?